 Python — my language of choice since 1999.
 I've used it to write web servers, database systems, daemons, scientific simulations, blog engines, and innumerable scripts for various purposes.
-I'm deeply familiar with the language, its libraries, and its best practices, and I bring that knowledge to bear on writing high quality code.
-I'm expert with both Django and Flask for web development, with experience in a wide range of supporting technologies such as Celery/Kombu, SQLAlchemy, Selenium, Lettuce, and Fabric.
-I'm also proficient with various data analysis/visualisation tools such as Pandas, Numpy, matplotlib, bokeh.
+I'm deeply familiar with the language, its libraries and best practices, and I bring that to bear on writing high quality code.
+Today I mainly use Django and Flask for web development, and I'm experienced in a wide range of supporting technologies such as Celery, SQLAlchemy, etc. I'm also proficient with various data analysis/visualisation tools such as Pandas, Numpy, matplotlib, bokeh.
 I prefer test-driven development where possible, supported by tools such as pytest, nose, Selenium, and Cucumber.

 Haskell — a key tool for much of my scientific work between 2004 and 2014, when I applied it to language processing, formal logic, simulations, GUIs and web apps.
 It's a beautiful and mind-expanding language, and using it has informed my general programming practice for the better.

 Other languages — I'm a multi-linguist and a fast learner, with a rigorous grasp of programming fundamentals across multiple paradigms.
 I know Ruby though these days mainly use it for Behaviour-Driven Design (via Cucumber); I wrote a lot of Haskell for my PhD – it's a mind-expanding language which has informed my general programming practice for the better; I write PHP when I need to do get things done in Wordpress; I know Objective-C and have written some iOS apps for personal use; I'm also competent in Java, Scala, C, LISP and various shell scripting languages.

 2009 — 2014

 PhD in Computer ScienceSwansea University